LintfordPickle/LintfordLib/README.md

 A Java game library containing LWJGL natives and a game state management framework.

 # Usage
-In order to use the framework, you need to download or clone the project and add it to you existing Java project as a library on the build path.
+In order to use the framework, you need to download or clone the project and add it as a 'required project' on the build path.
+Once you have done this, you should be able to use the classes within.
+To get started and open a window, you can use:

-In your main class, you can create a LWJGL window using:

 ```
 public class GameBase extends LWJGLCore {

 /** Main entry point for your  application */
 public static void main(String args[]) {
 	GameInfo lGameInfo = new GameInfo() { };